 In September of 2011 residents of Northern Nevada can never forget the tragic events that happened at the Reno Air Races.
 A modified North American P-51D Mustang operated by Jimmy Leeward crashed, killing himself and 10 people on the grounds of the show.
 The National Transportation Safety Board (NTSB) issued a report in August 2012 noting that due to the heavily untested modifications done to the plane to help reduce drag, including reused single-use locknuts in the elevator trim tab system, led to the loss of control of the airplane and the resulting deaths of the innocent spectators.
 Multiple wrongful death suits ensued, whereby the plaintiffs settled for nearly $10 million dollars.

 If you’ve lost a loved one in Reno due to negligence, recklessness, or intentional harm caused by another person, you deserve to have a skilled and compassionate attorney answer your legal questions and help you determine your eligibility for compensation.
+We also serve clients in Lake Tahoe, Sparks, and Carson City.
 To schedule your free consultation, contact Benson & Bingham Accident Injury Lawyers, LLC online or by calling (775) 600-6000.